Cindy597/msan622/homework1/README.md

 helpful to show the yearly trend of stock prices.

-Note: All the plots have same text size and color to keep consistence.
+Note: All the plots have same text size and color to keep consistency.